swvanderlaan/power_median/README.md

 Based on this simulation and the Winner's curse that exists for small sized studies we conclude the following:

-    "The expected difference between group is likely much smaller than the delta of 31 based on Kartal _et al._; we expect it to be around 20 or smaller.
+    "The expected difference between group is likely much smaller than the estimated delta of the mean of 31 based on Kartal _et al._; we expect it to be around 20 or smaller.
 Thus, for a power of >80%, with an expected total sample size of 720, a 10% case-rate, and to enable sex-stratified biomarker discovery, we would require 50-80 samples in each group."

 ![Figure 1](VERTIGOPOWER/PLOTS/VERTIGOPOWER.power.png)